bewing/chinog-12/slides/presentation.md

 * An *argspec* covering the model of the config (usually the **want** part)
 * A *facts* module that handles populating the **have** argspec from the device
 * A *config* module that can compare want/have and generate a list of commands
-* For CLI devices, an *rm_templates* module that handles parsing and configuration generation ]
+* For CLI devices, an *rm_templates* module that handles parsing and assists with configuration generation ]

 ---